Canon 7D vs Panasonic GX8

 It is notable that the GX8 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 7D does not offer wifi capability.
+In contrast, the 7D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 7D (unlike the GX8) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 7D and the GX8 have been discontinued, but can regularly be found used on ebay.
 The 7D was replaced by the Canon 7D Mark II, while the GX8 was followed by the Panasonic GX9.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 7D Manual (free pdf) or the online Panasonic GX8 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 7D or the Panasonic GX8 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.